metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 ### What about translations?

+Explain about creating new works for translations (link to sections about which Author-Work links, which Work-Work links (and discussion about Edition-groups) to use).
 Each translation of a work is distinct from the original work as well as any other language translation.<br>
 Additionally, a work can be translated into the same language several times, each of these are also separate works.<br>
 A translated work should have:<br>